 The purpose of mold in the natural outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your attic.
 Mold and the underlying water problem will eat away at the building structure and do some serious damage to your property.

-What Causes Attic Mold in NJ?
+What Causes Mold Growth in South Jersey Attics?

 Aside from the obvious roof leak, moisture buildup in the attic can easily go unnoticed.
 As hot air rises in your NJ home, it collects in your attic.
 If an attic is not properly ventilated, it can be very vulnerable to excessive moisture buildup.
 Warm air in the attic can lead to condensation and elevated humidity.